mcittar/projects_api/README.md

 The logic of my search is fairly straightforward.
 I begin by checking if projectid is included in the incoming params.
 If it is, I override all search requirements and simply return that project if it exists.

 After that check, I create a joins table of all my data filtering out expired and disabled projects.
+Now I build a SQL query using ActiveRecord .where statements conditionally filtering out the eligible data for each param if they are included in the request.
+The final step is to find the highest costing remaining project and return that.

 ## Potential Improvements